Race Street Pier

 The pier is the first part of a multi-phase revitalization of the Central Delaware Waterfront.
 Click here to learn more.

-The new Race Street Pier is not just a daytime destination, as the pier features extensive lighting including fully lighted rails and over 200 LED Solar Light Blocks embedded into the paving.
+The Race Street Pier is not just a daytime destination, as the pier features extensive lighting including fully lighted rails and over 200 LED Solar Light Blocks embedded into the paving.

 All visitors are provided with free, 4G WiMAX internet access courtesy of Clear.